tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ### Adventurer

+#### Cane of Night-kissed Cobbles

+1/Day

+Over the course of a battle or scene, magically rearrange the layout of streets, tunnels, or dungeon corridors to suit your needs.
+When you use this power, spend a recovery and roll a skill check.
+The greater the success, the more the new layout will favor whatever you have planned (GM, there should be some changes even with a poor roll; favor the player here).
+The layout returns to its previous form at the end of the battle or scene (probably).

+**Quirk:** Has wanderlust.

+---

 #### Darkheart Scepter

 _Recharge 6+:_ This scepter summons a harmless magical humanoid who faithfully serves you until the end of the battle or for about 5 minutes.
 The servant makes all skill checks using 10 plus your level (so at 1st level, skill checks made by your servant are d20 + 11, and at 10th level they are d20 + 20).
 The servant is imprisoned by the magic of the scepter, so perhaps ‘servant’ isn’t exactly the correct word.